 Hometown: Jackson, Michigan

-Thomas is a freshman WMU, pursuing a degree in music therapy.
+Thomas is a sophomore WMU, pursuing a degree in music therapy.
 He graduated from Western High School, where he received the Director's Award for his superior musicianship and The Louie Armstrong Award for his excellent skills on jazz guitar.
 During high school, Thomas played in his school's concert band for one year, the symphonic band for 3 years and jazz band for 2 years playing guitar.
 During the last 2 years of being in the symphonic band, Thomas was first chair.
 He is very excited about learning to use music in ways that will benefit others.
 His inspiration in becoming a music therapist was his father, who passed away from colon cancer 2 years ago.
 Thomas would play guitar and sing to him a few times a week.
 During those times, Thomas noticed that his father would be soothed by the music and his pain would decrease.
 Since his father's passing, Thomas has been completely inspired to do for others what he did for his father.